 Under all our plans, you can add a short description (using our rich text editor), add a number of tickets available, mark as popular and hide tickets when sold out.

 However, under our Starter and Growth plans, you can only apply the ticket to live and/or replay sessions.
-You can see from the screenshot below that there are no more specific restriction options to your ticket.

 Under our Success plan, you can customize your ticket permissions further.
 From restricting access to a specific number of talks, to a specific talk(s), or a category/categories.
 Note that the information you select from the drop-down menus is the content your attendees will have access to only.
 Checked = Access.